Bite-Analytics/bite-analytics.github.io/_posts/2025-06-26-A-guide-to-Microsoft-Fabric-Architectures.md

 - Use naming conventions like `bronze_`, `silver_`, `gold_` for tables to maintain clarity.
 - Consider using shortcuts or views in Gold to abstract complexity from consumers.
 - Use Fabric pipelines or Dataflows Gen2 to orchestrate transitions between layers.
-- Leverage Fabric’s lineage view to track data flow across lakehouses.

 ---

-## ⚙️ Performance & Cost Considerations
+## 📈 Performance & Cost Considerations

-- **Pattern 1** may lead to performance bottlenecks as all workloads share the same lakehouse.
-- **Pattern 2** allows tuning each lakehouse for its specific workload (e.g., ingestion vs. analytics).
-- **Pattern 3** introduces overhead but enables cost attribution and scaling per layer.
+- **Data refresh latency**: Lower in Pattern 1, more controllable in Patterns 2 and 3.
+- **Compute cost**: Easier to isolate and optimize in Patterns 2 and 3.
+- **Storage optimization**: Better with separate lakehouses or workspaces.

 ---

-## 🔗 Integration with Other Fabric Features
+## 🧩 Integration with Other Fabric Features

-- **Power BI**: Gold layer is typically the source for semantic models.
+- **Power BI**: Semantic models can be layered on Gold lakehouse.
-- **Data Activator**: Can monitor Silver or Gold layers for real-time triggers.
+- **Data Activator**: Can trigger alerts from Silver or Gold layers.
-- **KQL DBs**: Useful for telemetry or log data in the Bronze layer.
-- **Notebooks & Pipelines**: Ideal for orchestrating transformations across layers.
+- **Real-time analytics**: KQL DBs can be integrated at the Bronze or Silver stage.

 ---

-## 📣 Call to Action
+## 🗣️ Call to Action

+Want to contribute or share your experience with Fabric medallion patterns?
-Have you implemented a medallion architecture in Fabric?
-Share your experience by opening a pull request or starting a discussion!
+Open a pull request or start a discussion in the Issues tab!

-Want to contribute diagrams or templates?
-Fork this repo and help the community grow!

----

-*Let’s build better data products—one layer at a time.*

-And remember: the best architecture is the one that aligns with your business goals while enabling agility and trust in your data.

----